Alisa Mon: Career

 She took the pseudonym "Alice Mon", which is consonant with the word "Mona Lisa".

 From January 1986 to December 1989 she worked in the Labyrinth collective under the direction of Sergei Muravyov at the Novosibirsk State Philharmonic.

 In 1988, the album "Take My Heart" was released.
 It also included the song "Plantain" (lyrics by Mikhail Tanich), which became the singer's first hit after her performance in the program " Song-1988 ".
 The festival brought the performer the Audience Award and all-Union popularity.
 In the late 1980s, the first big tour of the Labyrinth group took place.

 In 2021, she appeared on the programme, Superstar!
 Return on the NTV channel.
 She also performed Can't Get You Out of My Head on the programme Showmaskgoonon the same channel.

 In 2022, she performed as a cat as a special guest in the Russian version of The Masked Singer.
+In 2025, she will appear on One to One!.